Wisconsin Residential Camp in Elkhorn, WI

 THE FUN PACKING LIST

 One of our main goals at camp is to provide a FUN experience for our campers.
 One of the ways we do this is through many silly activities, crazy meals, and goofy evening programs.
-Prior to camp, we will post and email additional packing list items to complement these fun activities.
 Please try to pack some of the items to enhance the fun of these events.
 Check the closet, visit your local thrift store, and hit the garage sales.
 We don’t recommend spending big money – this is camp and things can get dirty.

 DO NOT BRING TO CAMP